iMicknl/python-sagemcom-api/README.md

 | Sagemcom F@st 5566   | Bell (Home Hub 3000)  | md5                   |
 | Sagemcom F@st 5655V2 | MásMóvil              | md5                   |

-_Other Sagemcom F@st router models could possibly be supported, please create an issue if you have a device which doesn't work out of the box with this package._
+_Other Sagemcom F@st router models could be supported, please create an issue if you have a device which doesn't work out of the box with this package._

 ## Installation